Critic intelligence

 Good Reviews

-A local web prototype that imports Goodreads taste data, review sources, critic corpora, and vector artifacts to rank reviewer and critic fit.
+A local web prototype that imports industry taste data, review sources, critic corpora, and vector artifacts to rank reviewer and critic fit.

 Readers, publishers, and publicists need better reviewer fit than static lists can provide.